MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 1. Find your top-most parent topic and rename it to be **index.md**
 2. In TOC.md, change the name of the source file to be index.md
 3. Finally, do a search of the MD files for any links to the previous file name.
-You can use the findstr utility with CMD.exe to find any occurances of that file name.
+You can use the findstr utility with CMD.exe to find any occurrences of that file name.
 For example, if the old topic was named introduction.md, the findstr command would be:

         c:\SD\projectname\build\markdown\mdout>findstr /S /I /M /C:"introduction.md" *.md